mo-geometry/hopf_fibration/README.md

 ### About

 The Hopf Fibration is a fundamental example of a fibre bundle.
-Named after Heinz Hopf who in 1931 discovered a many-to-one continuous function (or "map") from the 3-sphere onto the 2-sphere such that each distinct point of the 2-sphere is mapped from a distinct great circle of the 3-sphere.
-This article details the 6 Hopf projections between the 3-sphere and 2-sphere and illustrates their respective stereographic projections.
-Most notable is the S1 fibre bundle connecting the 3-sphere and 2-sphere - which consists of the global geometric and dynamics phases.
-This fibre bundle is derived in it's closed form for the first time.
+Named after Heinz Hopf who discovered (1931) a many-to-one continuous function (or "map") from the 3-sphere onto the 2-sphere such that each distinct point of the 2-sphere is mapped from a distinct great circle of the 3-sphere.
+This article details the 6 Hopf projections between the 3-sphere and 2-sphere and illustrates their stereographic projections.
+Most notably the S1 fibre bundle connecting the 3-sphere and 2-sphere, consisting of the global geometric and dynamics phases, is derived in it's closed form for the first time.

 ## Stereographic projection of the 6 Hopf maps